zenorocha/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/page-settings/configuring-individual-pages.md

 ### Customization Settings

 This configuration option is only available for Widget Pages.
 It lets you make portions of the page customizable for site members.
-You can learn more about page customizations in [Personalizing Pages](./09-personalizing-pages.md). -->
+You can learn more about page customizations in [Enabling User Personalization of Widget Pages](../using-widget-pages/enabling-user-personalization-of-widget-pages.md). -->